Wandering Through Time: Unveiling the Secrets of the Enigmatic Dead Woman’s Pass

 The best time to undertake this hike is during the dry season, from May to September.
 The weather is more predictable during this time, making the hike safer and more enjoyable.
 However, it's important to note that the trail is closed in February for maintenance.

-Before embarking on this journey, it's essential to acclimatize to the high altitude.
+Before embarking on this journey in Peru, it's essential to acclimatize to the high altitude.
 Spend a few days in Cusco or another high-altitude city to allow your body to adjust.
 Also, ensure you have the necessary gear and supplies, including sturdy hiking boots, warm clothing, and plenty of water.

 A hike with the Ancients